Penfolds Bin 2 Shiraz Mataro 2018: A Steady Hand in a Loud Region

 Food Pairing

-Red Leicester: coaxed a subtle sweetness from the mid-palate
+Red Leicester drew out a subtle sweetness through the mid-palate

-Apricot and almond cheese: heightened acidity and structure—more assertive than harmonious
+Apricot and almond cheese pushed acidity and structure forward, more assertive than harmonious

-Best with slow-cooked meats, strong cheeses, or earthy winter dishes.
-This wine doesn’t melt into a meal—it holds its own.
+Best with slow-cooked meats, firm cheeses, and earthy dishes.
+It doesn’t melt into the meal, it sits beside it, holding its shape.

 ATC Verdict: Is It Worth the Splurge?